brean/urdf-editor/README.md

 # URDF Editor
-URDF Viewer and Editor for the web
+URDF Editor for the web

 ## Installation and starting the standalone version